This Student Is Suing Her School After Being Forced To Dye Her Hair Black

 Now, the teenager is suing the Osaka Prefectural Government for ¥2.2 million (about $19,000) in damages, on the grounds that she was forced to dye her hair so often that it constituted abuse.
 Her mother first lodged a complaint with the school, but it was dismissed, and the student stopped attending classes in September 2016.

 This unfortunate incident is a particularly severe example of how rules are enforced to not only restrict self-expression, but also to create homogeny.
-As outrageous as it seems, it's not an anomaly — as many students in the U.S. unfortunately know full well.
+As outrageous as it seems, it's not an anomaly.

 Advertisement